 Here, the quantity inside the square brackets is the marginalized likelihood over the hyperparameters.
-We can identify the quantity inside the integration as the individual likelihood $L(D_k|\theta,\alpha_k,H)$, for every $\alpha_k$ and the data set $D_k$; $P(D|H)$ is the evidence and, similarly to a parameter inference procedure, it works as a normalizing function, i.e. $P(D|H)=\int d \theta P(\theta,H)L(D|\theta,H)$.
+We can identify the quantity inside the integration as the individual likelihood $L(D_k|\theta,\alpha_k,H)$, for every $\alpha_k$ and the dataset $D_k$; $P(D|H)$ is the evidence and, similarly to a parameter inference procedure, it works as a normalizing function, i.e., $P(D|H)=\int d \theta P(\theta,H)L(D|\theta,H)$.
 Notice that, by considering $P(\alpha_k)=\delta(\alpha_k-1)$, we rely on the standard approach, where no hyperparameters are used.

 We add these $\alpha_k$ in order to weight every dataset and take away the data that does not seem to be consistent with other ones.
 Then, we would like to know whether the data supports the introduction of hyperparameters or not.
-A way to address this point is given by the Bayesian evidence $K$ defined in Eqn.~\eqref{bayesfactor}.
-If we consider a Gaussian likelihood with maximum entropy prior, and assuming that in average the hyperparameters' weight are unity, we can rewrite the marginalized likelihood function $L(D|\theta,H_1)$ for model $H_1$ as
+A way to address this point is given by the Bayesian evidence $K$ defined in Equation~\eqref{bayesfactor}.
+If we consider a Gaussian likelihood with maximum entropy prior, and assuming that on average the hyperparameters' weights are unity, we can rewrite the marginalized likelihood function $L(D|\theta,H_1)$ for model $H_1$ as

 obtaining an explicit functional form for $K$, given by